 If you are looking to pursue an exciting career that allows you to interact with people, increase their happiness, and help them feel good about themselves and improve the way they look, a career as a manicurist or nail technician may be right for you.

-To learn more about the Manicuring program at Dorsey School of Beauty, call 888-422-1188 or contact us.
+To learn more about the Manicuring program at Dorsey College, call 888-422-1188 or contact us.

-The manicuring program is currently offered at the Dorsey School of Beauty Taylor, MI campus location.
+The manicuring program is currently offered at the Dorsey College Madison Heights, MI campus location (Main Campus).
 Ready to learn more about manicuring training in Michigan?
-Give Dorsey School of Beauty a call today.
-The Taylor, MI campus is accredited by NACCAS and is a main campus.
+Give Dorsey College a call today.